icefirex/rpi4-nixos-flake/README.md

 # NixOS for Raspberry Pi 4

 This repository contains a flake-based NixOS configuration for Raspberry Pi 4.
-It creates a bootable SD card image with SSH and WiFi pre-configured for headless operation.
+It creates a bootable SD card image with SSH and WiFi pre-configured for headless operation, and supports secure deployment with encrypted secrets.

 ## Features

-- Flake-based configuration
+- Flake-based configuration with modular design
 - Headless setup with SSH pre-configured
 - WiFi configuration included in the image
 - Cross-compilation support for building on x86_64 systems
 - Configuration files preserved in the image for immediate `nixos-rebuild` use
+- Encrypted secrets management using sops-nix
 - Optimized for Raspberry Pi 4

+## Architecture

+The configuration is split into multiple files for better modularity:

+- `base-configuration.nix`: Common settings for both SD image and deployed system
+- `sd-image-configuration.nix`: Settings specific to the SD image (temporary WiFi password, SSH keys)
+- `sops-configuration.nix`: Settings that use sops-nix for securely managing secrets
+- `flake.nix`: Main entry point defining system configurations and build outputs
+- `sd-image.nix`: SD card image-specific settings
+- `secrets.yaml`: Encrypted secrets for WiFi passwords and SSH keys (encrypted with sops)

 ## Prerequisites